gmag11/painlessMesh/README.md

 Sends msg to the node with Id == dest.

 returns true if everything works, false if not.
 Prints an error message to Serial.print, if there is a failure.

-### uint16_t painlessMesh::connectionCount()

-Returns the total number of nodes connected to this mesh.

 ### String painlessMesh::subConnectionJson()